KarthusL/Shopify_Challenge/readme.md

 ### This project is for Shopify Challenge Summer Internship 2022

-This website has five functions.
+This website has 6 functions.

   <summary>Table of Contents</summary>